PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 15 Plans.md

 > [[Research Notes on Proximity Tests 7-10]] handout

+- Forge gets scared
+	- After forge reads a Sharn Inquisitor [[EXPLOSION ROCKS LOWER DURA BOROMAR CLAN|article]] (*handout*) about the party's escape from the Dream Lily Den, he decides that he shouldn't participate in such a big operation, considering the House Cannith operators that are searching for him.
+	- *With all the heat we've been generating in Sharn lately, I think its best that I sit this one out.
+I don't want them to realize I'm traveling with you and put you all in more danger than necessary.*

 - [ ] Mission Brief
 	- The party meets up with Kazrak before they infiltrate the Boromar HQ